 “We work hard to maintain focus and motivation and to encourage our partners to ‘hasten slowly’ on change,” says Associate Professor Serry.
 “Becoming overwhelmed may damage motivation and the sustainability of the changes, which need to be embedded for three to five years at least, to stabilise new approaches and see outcomes across year levels.”

-While COVID-related lockdowns and the shift to remote learning for much of 2021 has disrupted the program, the coaching and professional learning work with teachers has continued.
+While COVID-related lockdowns and the shift to remote learning for much of 2021 and 2022 have disrupted the program, the coaching and professional learning work with teachers has continued.
 And the feedback has been positive.

 “Staff in participating schools have indicated that they find their relationship with the SOLAR Lab to be significant in supporting their changes and dealing with challenges and questions that arise along the way,” says Professor Snow.

 “Ultimately, we want teachers to have the proven, instructional approaches that will get all children across the reading bridge to reading proficiency in the first three years of school, not just those who were going to get there anyway.”

 SOLAR Lab short courses

-Related to the SOLAR Schools platform, Professors Snow and Serry also offer a series of online short courses on the science of language and reading, designed for classroom teachers, literacy leaders, principals, allied health clinicians, and parents who are interested to know more about the linguistic foundations of reading and evidence-informed teaching practices.
+Professor Snow and Associate Professor Serry also deliver a series of SOLAR Lab online short courses on the science of language and reading, designed for classroom teachers, literacy leaders, principals, allied health clinicians, and parents who are interested to know more about the linguistic foundations of reading and evidence-informed teaching practices.
 From 2020 to 2022, more than 6000 people have attended one or more courses.